• Skip to primary navigation

-The Spanish verb TENER is used to express the things you or others have.
-But there are also other Spanish expressions with TENER that do not literally translate to “I have…” Take a look at these examples and illustrations:
+But there are also other Spanish expressions with TENER that do not literally translate to “I have…”.
+Look at these examples and illustrations:

 Spanish Expressions with TENER